Degree Options:Associate Degree, Certificate

 Students within the program will learn to: obtain and record patient case histories; collect specimens and perform laboratory procedures; provide specialized nursing care; prepare animals, instruments, and equipment for surgery; assist in diagnostic, medical, and surgical procedures; expose and develop radiographs (X-rays); advise and educate animal owners; supervise and train practice personnel; perform dental prophylaxes; and more.
 The program prepares students to become entry-level veterinary technicians in clinical positions that may include any area in the full spectrum of veterinary medicine (small, large, exotic or laboratory animal nursing).

-Graduates will be eligible to sit for the Veterinary Technician National Exam (VTNE).
-And once they pass the VTNE, they will be eligible to register for licensure within the state of Georgia to practice as a Veterinary Technician.
-Clinical experiences/Clinical Internships during the program take place at the University of Georgia’s Veterinary Teaching Hospital (UGA-VTH)
+Graduates of the program are eligible to sit for the Veterinary Technician National Exam (VTNE).
+And once they pass the VTNE, they will become eligible to register for licensure within the state of Georgia to practice as a Veterinary Technician.
+Veterinary Technicians are in high demand in the state of Georgia.
+There is an excellent job outlook for graduates from the program.

 Specific Facility, Tools Or Educational Tools Available

 The classroom and laboratory are located on the main campus in Athens and offer a variety of hands-on learning experiences.
 The classroom and laboratory have audiovisual capability, various clinical medical equipment and clinical training supplies, and training simulators and manikins.
 Clinical Internships during the program occur at the University of Georgia’s Veterinary Teaching Hospital (UGA-VTH).
 Additional offsite learning opportunities and clinical educational experiences include specialty clinical medical services at the University of Georgia’s Veterinary Teaching Hospital (UGA-VTH), Athens Area Humane Society (AAHS) spay/neuter center, private clinical veterinary practices & veterinary hospitals, and private farms.